343dev/optimizt/README.md

 > a high level of compression and still have a good visual quality.
 But you should keep in mind that if you optimize
 > the file again, the size may decrease at the expense of degrading the visual quality of the image.

-The default settings are located in [.optimiztrc.js](./.optimiztrc.js), the file contains a list of supported parameters and their brief description.
+The default settings are located in [.optimiztrc.cjs](./.optimiztrc.cjs), the file contains a list of supported parameters and their brief description.

 To disable any of the parameters, you should use `false` for the value.

-When running with the `--config path/to/.optimiztrc.js` flag, the settings from the specified configuration file will be used for image processing.
+When running with the `--config path/to/.optimiztrc.cjs` flag, the settings from the specified configuration file will be used for image processing.

-When running normally, without the `--config` flag, a recursive search for the `.optimiztrc.js` file will be performed starting from the current directory and up to the root of the file system.
+When running normally, without the `--config` flag, a recursive search for the `.optimiztrc.cjs` file will be performed starting from the current directory and up to the root of the file system.
 If the file is not found, the default settings will be applied.